tlevine/www.thomaslevine.com/content/!/open-data-licensing/index.md

 I didn't test this
-very well, so there are probably some errors, but I think these results are informative regardless.
+very well, so there are probably some errors, but I think these results are still informative.

 ## Do people specify a license at all?
 In doing this, I distinguished between whether a license was